 IO 3: Training Modules for Teachers

-Based on the competence matrices for students and teachers, four training modules for VET teachers and in-company trainers in the fields of mechatronics and electronics have been developed.
+Based on the competence matrices for students and teachers, five training modules for VET teachers and in-company trainers in the fields of mechatronics and electronics have been developed.
 They consider the challenges of the working world 4.0 and are closely linked to the training modules for VET students.

 Neither most of VET teachers nor trainers especially in SMEs are aware of the changes caused by total digitalization and interconnectedness.
 Moreover, in many VET colleges - at least in Germany - the ordinary facilities are far from the requirements of a future-oriented working world.
 Raising awareness of training staff thus is a first important challenge.
 IT and media competence, application know-how, project and process management and working in an international team are further tasks for the teachers and trainers which can be improved by the other modules.